D'Angelo Russell NBA Playoffs Player Props: Lakers vs. Warriors

-D'Angelo Russell and the rest of the Los Angeles Lakers hit the court versus the Golden State Warriors in the NBA Playoffs on Wednesday, at 10:00 PM ET.
+D'Angelo Russell and his Los Angeles Lakers teammates face the Golden State Warriors in the 2023 NBA Playoffs, at 10:00 PM ET on Friday.

-Below, we look at Russell's stats and trends to help you find the top prop bets.
+Below, we dig into Russell's stats and trends to help you pick out the top prop bets.

 D'Angelo Russell Prop Bets vs. the Warriors